Last updated December 2023

 Reducing emissions per vehicle is a great way to go green.

 But there's an even better way: have fewer cars on the road in the first place.
 Again, the connected car revolution can help.

-When cars and other vehicles are linked together in a network, it makes new business models possible.
+New business models are possible when cars and other vehicles are linked in a network.

 Ride-hailing is an early expression of this.